LChilvers05/PoP-CW1/README.md

 ---
 This project makes use of the delegation pattern so that objects instantiated from classes such as BotListener and ChatPlayerConnection can communicate with their owners in a decoupled way (Sundell, 2018).
 - **class ChatServer** = Contains the Main method to start the server.
 It accepts client connections and manages them as they connect, disconnect and request to send messages to each other.
 - **class ChatClient** = Contains the Main method to create a client.
-Essentially a factory to create the client with the passed parameters.
+Uses ArgHandler as a factory to create the client with the passed parameters.
 - **class ServerSideConnection** = An abstract class which encapsulates methods to disconnect and the unique identifier for the client connected.
 - **class ChatPlayConnection** = Subclass of ServerSideConnection.
 Implements Runnable so that a new thread is created everytime ChatServer accepts a connection.
 This class represents a client: it reads from it and writes to it.
 The ClientsDelegate interface is used to go through the ChatServer when it needs to communicate with another client.
 - **class Client** = An abstract class which is purely concerned with everything that is needed to open and close the socket to the server.